 Value Generation has 3 components: outcomes for people; cost benefit to the public purse & wider social and community benefit

-Exempt Accommodation Project Flowchart
+Exempt Accommodation Project Structure

 We have a management agreement template that can be adjusted to reflect the parties’ respective roles and the split of revenue.

-We have lease and sublease models that can be used to enable the registered provider to take a 5–7-year leasehold interest in the supported housing providers’ properties with mutual break clauses.
+We have lease and sublease models that can be used to enable the registered provider to take (typically) a 5–7-year leasehold interest in the supported housing providers’ properties with mutual break clauses.

 Management agreement relationships where the registered provider owns the property can be quite unequal.
 The Exempt Accommodation Project is intended for supported housing providers that own or lease their own property to work with registered providers on a more equal basis.

 The Exempt Accommodation Project can also be a way of putting together registered providers and supported housing providers who want to discuss wider strategic partnerships and/or mergers.
-We have had contact from a registered provider in the north-east seeking this, and a supported housing provider in the West Midlands with the same idea.

 As well as facilitating the entire structure of the of these arrangements (introductions, agreements, supported housing management system, maintenance options) we also revise the Enhanced Housing Benefit claims to take account of the (small) costs involved.